 Data Arc is used for tracking attendance.
 Each student is responsible for clocking themselves in/out.
 Students may clock in/out of Data Arc using their cell phone once at the assigned clinical facility.
 No other student is to sign another student in/out.
 Falsifying Data Arc information will be considered academic dishonesty and treated as such in the disciplinary process.
 Students are allowed 2 missed clock in/out occurrences for the semester.
 Students must notify the DCE via email as soon as possible if he/she failed to clock in/out.
-After 2 occurrences, 2 points will be deducted per occurrence from the student's final grade for RSPT 1266.
+After 2 occurrences, 1 point will be deducted per occurrence from the student's final grade for RSPT 1160.

-Students may miss a total of twenty four (24) hours of clinic without affecting their final grade.
+Students may miss a total of eight (8) hours of clinic without affecting their final grade.
 The student must document the sick day in DataArc.
 Any other absence(s) (ex.
-Sick day, leaving clinic early) over the allotted twenty four (24) hours will result in a 10 point deduction per occurrence from the student's final grade for RSPT 1266.
-If a student will be absent for a clinic, he/she must contact the shift supervisor at their assigned clinical facility 30 minutes prior to their scheduled clinical report time.
-Please refer to the Phone List handout for appropriate contact numbers for each clinical facility.
-He/she must also send an email to DCE (email listed on 1st page of syllabus) at least 25 minutes prior to their scheduled clinical report time.
-Failure to contact the DCE and/or shift supervisor as indicated above will result in a no call/no show.
-There will be a 15 point deduction for each no call/no show occurrence from the student's final grade for RSPT 1266.
+Sick day, leaving clinic early) over the allotted twelve (12) hours will result in a 5 point deduction per occurrence from the student's final grade for RSPT 1160.
+If a student will be absent for a clinic, he/she must contact the shift supervisor at their assigned clinical facility at least 30 minutes prior to their scheduled clinical report time.
+Please refer to the Phone List on Blackboard for appropriate contact numbers for each clinical facility.
+He/she must also send an email/message to DCE (email listed on 1st page of syllabus) at least 25 minutes prior to their scheduled clinical report time.
+Failure to contact the DCE and shift supervisor as indicated above will result in a no call/no show.
+There will be a 10 point deduction for each no call/no show occurrence from the student's final grade for RSPT 1160.
 Clinical absences cannot be made up.

 It is important for students to arrive at clinical facilities on time.
 Students are allowed two tardies for the semester.
 A student will be considered tardy if they arrive 10 minutes after the assigned clinical report time.
 If a student is going to be tardy for clinic, he/she must call the shift supervisor at their assigned clinical facility AND email the DCE at least 30 minutes prior to their scheduled clinical report time.
+Each tardy, after the allowed two, will result in an eight (8) hour absence.
 Failure to contact the DCE and shift supervisor as indicated above will result in a no call/no show.
-There will be a 15 point deduction for each no call/no show occurrence from the student's final grade for RSPT 2266.
-If the student arrives more than 30 minutes past the scheduled clinical report time at their assigned clinical facility and notifies DCE and shift supervisor as instructed, the student will be sent home and an absence will be recorded for RSPT 1266.
+There will be a 10 point deduction for each no call/no show occurrence from the student's final grade for RSPT 1160.